-lf And the program is Then the treatment is
+If And the program is Then the treatment is

-In-kind income (bartering income) ALTCS Excluded.
+In-kind income (bartering income) • ALTCS Excluded.

-, • SSI-MAO
+• SSI-MAO

-• MSP \mathbf{O}
+• MSP

 • FTW

-Adult Counted as earned income.
+• Adult Counted as earned income.

 Caretaker Relative NOTE The value of the item or service

 Pregnant Woman received is the counted income amount.

-Child
+• Child

 KidsCare

 In-kind Support and Maintenance (ISM) All programs Excluded.

-1

 Term Definition In-kind income Any non-cash item including food, clothing, or shelter provided in return for labor or services rendered.
-This is also called bartering income. × A plumber does repair work for a dentist in exchange for dental services.
-In-kind Support and Maintenance (ISM) Food, clothing or shelter received by an individual that was paid or partially paid by someone else.
+This is also called bartering income.
+Example: A plumber does repair work for a dentist in exchange for dental services.

+1 ' ' ' Food, clothing or shelter received by an individual that was paid or partially paid by someone else.